Pediatric Dermatology Fellowship

 After successfully completing a fellowship in pediatric dermatology, the doctor can take the board exams.
 If the doctor passes these exams and meets other requirements, the doctor becomes a board-certified pediatric dermatologist.

 All board-certified pediatric dermatologists are:

 Some also are board-certified in pediatrics.

 The Pediatric Dermatology fellowship at UNC

 UNC Pediatric Dermatology is an active clinical training experience under the mentorship of Drs.
-Dean Morrell, Craig N. Burkhart and Dr. Diana McShane.
-Clinical activities are located at the UNC Dermatology & Skin Cancer Center 410 Market Street Suite 400 in Chapel Hill's Southern Village market center (our core location), UNC's Hillsborough multidisciplinary clinic and our Raleigh office (near Rex Hospital).
-In-patient activities occur at UNC Children's Hospital located approximately 1 mile from our core location.
+Dean Morrell, Craig Burkhart Diana McShane and Megan Evans.
+Clinical activities are located at the UNC Dermatology & Skin Cancer Center 410 Market Street Suite 400 in Chapel Hill’s Southern Village market center (our core location), UNC’s Hillsborough multidisciplinary clinic and our Raleigh office (near Rex Hospital).
+In-patient activities occur at UNC Children’s Hospital located approximately 1 mile from our core location.
 Opportunities for clinical research and teaching are available.

 Interested individuals should contact Dr. Morrell via email (email@example.com) to discuss positions and required information.
 Interviews will be scheduled on an individual basis.